vmware/vic/doc/design/vic-machine/service.md

 Making a `POST` request on `/vch` under a target and optionally a datacenter will create a VCH on that target, in that datacenter.
 Information about the VCH will be provided in the body of the request in a format similar to this.

-Note that validation of the request would occur synchronously, with any errors being returned using an appropriate response code and status.
-The rest of creation would proceed asynchronously, with errors being reported via a vSphere task that is returned once the synchronous validation is complete.
+Note that validation of the request occurs synchronously, with any errors being returned using an appropriate response code and status.
+Eventually, portions of the creation will proceed asynchronously, with errors being reported via a vSphere task that is returned once the synchronous validation is complete.
 (See "[VCH creation spawns a custom task](#vch-creation-spawns-a-custom-task)".)

 Corresponding CLI: `vic-machine-{darwin,linux,windows} create`